 PETITION TO THE BOARD OF ASSESSMENT APPEALS TOWN OF MONTVILLE, CONNECTICUT Must be filed by 4:30 p.m.
-February 20, 2019
+February 20, 2020

-By the authority of \$12-111 and \$12-117, of the State of Connecticut, please print or type the following information about each property appealed.
+By the authority of §12-111 and §12-117, of the State of Connecticut, please print or type the following information about each property appealed.

-GRAND LIST OF OCTOBER 1, 2018
+GRAND LIST OF OCTOBER 1, 2019

 PROPERTY OWNERS NAME(S):

 APPELLANT'S NAME:

 PROPERTY LOCATION:

 MAP/LOT ID#:

 ACCOUNT#

-PROPERTY TYPE: (Residential, commercial, industrial, personal property, motor vehicles)
+PROPERTY TYPE:(Residential, commercial, industrial, personal property, motor vehicles)

 REASON FOR APPEAL

-APPELLANT'S ESTIMATE OF VALUE: (Attach documentation of value, if applicable)
+APPELLANT'S ESTIMATE OF ASSESSED (70%) VALUE: (Attach documentation of value, if applicable)

 Name, address, and phone number of party to be sent correspondence:

-Signature of all property owner(s) or duly authorized agent (Attach proof of authorization) DATE ALL SECTIONS MUST BE COMPLETED IN ORDER TO BE GIVEN A HEARING.
-(CALL ASSESSORS OFFICE IF FUTHER INFORMATION IS REQUIRED) THIS FORM MUST BE FILED BY FEBRUARY 20, 2019 AND RETURNED TO: Board of Assessment Appeals c/o Assessor's Office 310 Norwich-New London Tpke.
+DATE ALL SECTIONS MUST BE COMPLETED IN ORDER TO BE GIVEN A HEARING.
+(CALL ASSESSORS OFFICE IF FUTHER INFORMATION IS REQUIRED) THIS FORM MUST BE FILED BY FEBRUARY 20, 2020 AND RETURNED TO: Board of Assessment Appeals c/o Assessor's Office

 Uncasville, CT.
-06382

-If proof of receipt is desired please send by Certified Mail.
+06382 If proof of receipt is desired please send by Certified Mail.